Mom on the way to report the bullying of her daughter attacked by teenage girls outside high school, family says

-“I pick up my wife from the floor with the eyes wide, she was bleeding over here, she was all like this for me it was hard,” said Jimenez’ husband, Eder Rojas.
+“I pick up my wife from the floor with the eyes wide, she was bleeding over,” said Jimenez’ husband, Eder Rojas.

-Their 16-year-old daughter goes to school at James Logan and told them on Tuesday she was being bullied by a group of girls.
+Their 16-year-old daughter goes to school at James Logan and told them she was being bullied by a group of girls.

 Union City police say they responded to the scene and arrested one juvenile, who was charged with battery with serious bodily injury.